levi0206/ML-group-github/README.md

 - operating system: windows10, windows11, macos big sur, linux, ...
 - packages versions, including: python, torch, tensorflow, matplotlob, numpy, ...

 There's no restriction to the packages you use.
-You can use any packages you want to use.
+You can use any package you want to use.

 Feel free to add comments for clarity.